$0 Australian Capital Territory Adoption Quick-Start Checklist

 For foster carers pursuing known-child adoption — the most active adoption pathway in the ACT, given that only three domestic infant adoptions were finalised between 2018 and 2022 — the WWVP check is also required even if the carer already holds registration for their foster care role.
 The APCT treats the adoption assessment as a fresh process with fresh documentation requirements.

-The home study itself will involve your caseworker cross-referencing your WWVP and NPC results against everything you have disclosed in your life story and personal history interviews.
-Inconsistencies between what you have stated and what the checks reveal are a significant concern for panels.
+The home study itself will involve your caseworker considering your WWVP and NPC results alongside what you have disclosed in your life story and personal history interviews.
 Completeness and accuracy in the initial disclosure stage protect you later.

 Getting the Paperwork Right Before Your First Call

-The WWVP check and National Police Check are the two items you can complete before you attend your mandatory two-day Adoption Education Session.
+The WWVP check and National Police Check are two items you may be able to complete before any required two-day Adoption Education Session.
 Getting them done early means you arrive at the education session with those baseline requirements already in hand, signalling to the APCT that you are serious, organised, and ready to move through the process efficiently.

 If you want a clearer picture of the full ACT adoption process — including how the WWVP check fits into the home study, what the Adoption Panel is looking for, and how known-child adoption from the out-of-home care system actually works in practice — the Australian Capital Territory Adoption Process Guide walks through each stage with the kind of detail that the government website deliberately doesn't cover.